SofiaNords/eurovision-quiz/README.md

     <img src="assets/images/next-button.jpg">

-    When the user selected an answer the 'next-button' appears.
+    When the user select an answer the 'next-button' appears.

 - Next question